 - 2.4.1 The officer / Member relationship is extremely important for good decision making and an effective planning service.
 The mutual understanding of their respective roles and respect for each other's position is vital for good relations. - 2.4.2 In making enquiries regarding individual applications Members should make contact with the Case Officer or Line Manager and make an appointment if necessary.
-Whilst Members may wish to seek advice or information from the Chief Officer, Planning & Environment or the Development Manager, Members should in the first instance seek information from the Case Officer.
+Whilst Members may wish to seek advice or information from the Chief Officer, Planning.-& Environment and Economy or the Development Manager, Members should in the first instance seek information from the Case Officer.
 Information can be sought and provided by e-mail. - 2.4.3 Officers will provide every reasonable help to Members in the carrying out of their duties.
 Meetings between officers and Members may sometimes be helpful, but are only likely to be of value if prior arrangements have been made.
 This allows the officer to have all relevant documents available at the meeting.
-Prior arrangements may be made by telephoning the relevant Officer or the Planning Services Reception staff.
-Members rooms can be utilised and suitable rooms can be made available by mutual agreement if privacy is required. - 2.4.4 It is acknowledged that Members and officers may well have differing views on a proposal but Members shouldmust on no account interfere with or put pressure on officers to make a particular recommendation.
+Prior arrangements may be made by telephoning the relevant Officer or the Planning Services Reception staff or by email.
+Members rooms can be utilised and suitable rooms can be made available by mutual agreement if privacy is required or a virtual meeting may be arranged where all parties agree. - 2.4.4 It is acknowledged that Members and officers may well have differing views on a proposal but Members should on no account interfere with or put pressure on officers to make a particular recommendation.